 The respectable soldiers had great pride for their country.
 While contending with challenging terrain and weather, inadequate supplies, and discrimination, their regiments still had the lowest desertion rate in the U.S. Army.
 The story of the Buffalo Soldiers remains one of unsurpassed courage and patriotism and will forever be a significant part of the history of America and Texas.

 The 2022-2023 project beneficiary is the Buffalo Soldiers National Museum.
-Founded in Houston, in 2001 by historian, Paul J. Matthews, the museum tells the story of the Buffalo Soldiers and the important history of African Americans in the U.S. Military.
+Founded in Houston, in 2001 by U.S. Army Veteran and historian, Capt.
+Paul J. Matthews, the museum tells the story of the Buffalo Soldiers and the important history of African Americans in the U.S. Military.
 With the vision to extend public knowledge, the museum preserves, promotes, and perpetuates the history and traditions of the Buffalo Soldiers.
 Through performing and visual arts, educational programming, and exhibitions, the museum displays the Buffalo Soldiers valuable defense of America.

 The museum only utilizes the first floor of their building.
 However, many valuable artifacts are ready to catalog and preserve when the second floor is prepared to open to the public.
 T.S.C.A.R. will assist the museum in working towards this expansion and will provide means to store and display items and records.
 With a goal of raising $20,000 for the expansion of the museum, they can broaden their mission of educating, preserving, and promoting.
 Any additional funds that exceed the goal will be donated to the museum to further improve its second floor and the experiences which it will offer.